 Junior Cycle comprises the first three years of post primary education.
 Our students study the following core examination subjects;

-Irish, English, Mathematics, French, History, Geography, Music, Science CSPE and Chinese and one option from Art, Business and Home Economics.
+Irish, English, Mathematics, Classics, History, Geography, Music, Science and Chinese.
+They also choose one option from each of the following lines:

 Chinese has an external accreditation and this is provided in conjunction with the Confucius Institute in UCD.